About

 Teaching

-I teach undergraduate, MSc., MiM, MBA, and Executive Education courses in organizational behavior, strategy & organization theory, negotiations, networks, innovation, and leadership.
+I teach undergraduate and postgraduate courses in courses in organizational behavior, strategy & organization theory, negotiations, networks, innovation, and leadership.
+I am a specialist instructor for MBA and Executive Education.

 Media